Crappy presentations logo

 • They lower your perceived professionalism, no matter how great your speech delivery is.

+On the other hand, a clean, sharp, easy-to-follow stage presentation makes you look in control.
 The simple truth is, if your audience is relaxed and confident in what they're seeing, they're more likely to listen to what you're saying.

 • Stay focused and avoid rambling.